laxmikant-ainapure/upcxx/INSTALL.md

 `--disable-ibv` (or other undesired network) to remove support for a given network from the build of UPC\+\+.

+By default the test-running step runs each test with a 5 minute time limit (assuming the `timeout` command from GNU coreutils appears in `$PATH`).
+If any tests terminate with `FAILED (exitcode=124): probable timeout`, this indicates a timeout (which might happen in environments with very slow hardware or slow job launch).
+The simplest workaround in such cases is to set `TIMEOUT=false` to disable the timeout.
+Alternatively, one can set envvar `UPCXX_RUN_TIME_LIMIT` to a value in seconds to enforce a longer timeout.

 Variables `TESTS` and `NO_TESTS` can optionally be set to a space-delimited list of test name substrings used as a filter to select or discard a subset of tests to be compiled/run.